AdrienRGO/AdrienRGO.github.io/webapp_nba.md

   <img src="https://user-images.githubusercontent.com/105392989/174280275-1b5ca6b7-c38f-4cc1-9b45-9d5105a88311.png" width="950">
 </div>

-  ### **2. Comparison between teams**
+  ### **2. Teams Comparison**

-Now that we are interested in the players through the first page, we wanted to look at **statistics by comparing NBA teams**.
+In the second page and after focusing the palyer scale, we want here to retrieve **statistics of NBA teams** in order to **compare them**.
-For this we take the statistics of the players attached to the same team and we average each of the characteristics to have the same basis for comparison.
-Of course this average thing is totally debatable but we didn't think of another category.
+To do so, we take the statistics of the players attached to the same team and we average each of the characteristics to have the same basis for comparison.
+Note that taking the mean was arbitrary and other methods could be performed to achieve these comparisons of teams.

 Our graph is a bubble chart that will position the teams in a space according to **two characteristics**.
 In parallel to the two characteristics, we give the user the possibility to **filter the teams** and all the teams that do not belong to the conditions of these filters will not be considered for the display.